 Non-Professional counselors (those who are not licensed mental health counselors) and advocates can also assist you without sharing information that could identify you.
-At SUNY Adirondack, this includes members of the Counseling Center (518) 743-2278; frenchm@sunyacc.edu to schedule an appointment; Washington Hall).
-At SUNY Plattsburgh at Queensbury, this includes the Dean and the Assistant to the Dean (518) 792-5425.
+At SUNY Adirondack, this includes members of the Counseling Center, Washington Hall 117, (518) 743-2278; or counseling@sunyacc.edu to schedule an appointment.
+At SUNY Plattsburgh at Queensbury, this includes the Director and the Assistant Director (518) 792-5425.
 These individuals will report the nature, date, time and general location of an incident to SUNY Adirondack's or SUNY Plattsburgh's Title IX Coordinators, but will consult with you to ensure no personally identifying details are shared without your consent.
 These individuals are not considered confidential resources as discussed above.